e8edev/e8e.dev/content/posts/bridging-the-divide-between-clients-and-developers.md

 ***

 💬 What’s your experience?
 Do you lean toward developer-first tools or client-friendly platforms?
-Ping me on Facebook or drop an email to start the conversation.
+Ping us on Facebook or drop us an email to start the conversation.